nocillax/nocillax-rent-app/Unit-Test-Coverage.md

 ## Conclusion

-The Nocillax Rent App backend demonstrates an excellent overall test coverage of 85.88% for statements and 87.48% for lines, indicating a very well-tested codebase.
-The controller layer continues to be particularly well-tested with most controllers achieving 100% coverage.
+The Nocillax Rent App backend demonstrates exceptional test coverage with 90.32% for statements and 91.26% for lines, indicating a thoroughly tested codebase that exceeds industry standards.
+The controller layer is particularly strong with nearly all controllers achieving 100% coverage, and the service layer has been significantly improved with most services now at or above 90% coverage.

-Recent improvements have significantly enhanced coverage in previously weak areas, particularly in the bill generation service, payments service, and DTOs.
-All critical business paths now have over 90% coverage, providing strong confidence in the reliability of these core processes.
+Recent improvements have focused on previously weak areas, particularly in entity testing, JWT strategy validation, reports generation, and dashboard data aggregation.
+With these improvements, all major components now have excellent test coverage, providing high confidence in the reliability and correctness of the backend implementation.

-All 274 tests are currently passing, providing high confidence in the current implementation.
-The test suite now offers strong guarantees of system reliability and correctness, with only entity relationship testing remaining as an area for future improvement.
+All 306 tests are currently passing, and the test suite now offers strong guarantees of system stability and correctness.
+The codebase is now production-ready from a testing perspective, with only minor improvements needed for integration testing and CI/CD pipeline integration.
+The backend is fully prepared to support frontend development with stable, well-tested APIs.